Volunteering is the lifeblood of our communities

 - Experience new challenges

-- Raise awareness and support important community issues
+- Raise awareness of and support important community issues

 - Experience different cultures